dspice2003/reflection/README.md

  day 4: we learned how to add,commit,pull,push

----

 # End of week two
 ## 9/15/2017
- reflection of this week
- we learned how to make a conversation on code we learned how to make questions on code we learned how to make a "enter your name" question
+ day 1: we learned how to make a conversation on code day 2: we learned how to make questions on code day 3: we learned how to make a "enter your name" question

----

-#End of week three
+# End of week three
 ## 9/22/2017
- we started a project
+day 1: we started a project
- we learned how to find the average
+day 2: we learned how to find the average

+# End of week four
+## 9/29/2017
+we started our google friday project.
+We learned how to make a password and username.
+I learned more about code.
+We learned how to make strings, floats,lists and int